semiversus/python-broqer/README.rst

 - Source is hosted on GitHub.com_
 - Documentation is hosted on ReadTheDocs.com_
 - Tested on Python 3.5, 3.6 and 3.7
-- Compact library (~1000 lines of code) and well documented
-- Unit tested with pytest_, coding style checked with flake8_, static type checked with mypy_, static code checked with pylint_
+- Unit tested with pytest_, coding style checked with Flake8_, static type checked with mypy_, static code checked with Pylint_, documented with Sphinx_
 - Operators known from ReactiveX_ and other streaming frameworks (like Map_, CombineLatest_, ...)
 - Broker functionality via Hub_